Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

-This section outlines the practical setup of our evaluation framework for analyzing the ability of LLMs to detect social biases in texts targeting different demographic groups.
-We first present the demographic-targeted taxonomy that underpins our framework, then describe how we adapt and integrate existing datasets for a holistic evaluation of bias detection.
-Finally, we detail the testbed we constructed to ensure comprehensive coverage of LLMs and detection methods.
+This section outlines the practical setup of our benchmark study for analyzing the ability of LLMs to detect social biases in texts targeting different demographic groups.
+We first present the demographic-targeted taxonomy that underpins our framework, then describe how we integrate existing datasets for a holistic evaluation.
+Finally, we detail the testbed we constructed to ensure comprehensive coverage of LLMs and approaches.